Apply for 2022 now!

-Texas State University will accept high school transcripts as a PDF from the high school counselor, a PDF from the student, or from any of the following electronic transcript services: TREX, Naviance, Parchment, Scribbles, Scoir.
+Texas State University consider high school transcripts official if sent as a PDF from a high school official, by mail from the school, or from any of the following electronic transcript services: TREX, Naviance, Parchment, Scribbles, Scoir.
+Transcripts sent as PDF email attachments will be accepted from students as unofficial for admissions purposes.
 Official transcripts are not required for application review or admission.

 Texas State University encourages students to share any changes to their educational process due to COVID-19 as part of their application.
 This information will be used as part of the holistic review process.